lupyuen/lupyuen.github.io/src/app.md

 [(Similar to __`ebreak`__ for Semihosting)](https://lupyuen.github.io/articles/semihost#decipher-the-risc-v-exception)

-_So every System Call to NuttX Kernel has its own Proxy Function?_
+_Every System Call to NuttX Kernel has its own Proxy Function?_

 Yep we can see the list of Auto-Generated __Proxy Functions__ for each System Call...